Diploma (India)

-Diploma is a certification course offered by various Organisations,Institutions and Universities in different states of India.
+Diploma is a Degree course offered by various Organisations, Institutions and Universities in different states of India.
 The courses and syllabus are designed and approved by All India Council of Technical Education.
 The educational system is also called Polytechnic.
 Students opt for these courses after passing out from 10th or 12th schooling in India.

 History and Objective

-Diploma courses in India are pursued after passing 10th or 12th as per the requirements of course.
+Polytechnic Diploma courses in India are pursued after passing 10th or 12th as per the requirements of course.
 The courses which are offered in various branches are regulated by All India Council of Technical Education.
 The courses are offered by different states across India.
 Diploma in various streams offer job opportunities in varied fields.
 Fee structure for these courses are revised from time to time by AICTE.
 The courses are offered in Government and Private organisations.